ValueRaider/yfinance-cache/README.md

 Only price data fully implemented.
 Uses [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data available.
 '1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.

-Planning to intelligently cache financials too using Yahoo's earnings calendar to estimate next release (prototype code ready), but `yfinance` decryption issue blocks this.

 ## Interface
 Interaction almost identical to yfinance.
 Differences highlighted underneath code: